MWstudios/d2dlib/README.md

 # d2dlib Extended
 This fork adds extended support for various Direct2D customisations that were impossible (or avoided for some reason) in the original branch.
+The biggest feature is applying gradient brushes to places where they couldn't be before.
 # What's new in this extension?
 ## Brushes
 New options "extendMode" and "gamma" allow you to change the wrapping beyond the gradient's borders and gamma correction (but that's rarely needed).